iolivia/rust-sokoban/src/02_entities.md

 }
 ```

 If you run this, you'll notice the wall doesn't actually appear on the screen.
 But there are no errors either.
 What's happenning is that we haven't done anything to render yet.
-In the next section we'll be writing our first system, the rendering
+In the next section we'll be writing our first system, the rendering system.